 - Heir to the Dojo: The successor to the Yagyu clan, a rich family of swordmasters.
 They command a great deal of respect.

 - Historical Gender Flip: Of Yagyu Jubei, no less.

 - If It's You, It's Okay: Very in love with Otae, and might also have some feelings for Gintoki.

 - Incompatible Orientation: Unfortunately for Kyubei, Tae only ever shows actual attraction towards men.
-The only time Tae even seems attracted to Kyubei is when she is turned into a man by the Dekobokko.
+The only time Tae even seems attracted to Kyubei is when the Dekobokko turn Kyubei and everyone in Kabuki District into the opposite sex.

 - I Want My Beloved to Be Happy: At the end of their introduction arc, Kyubei realizes they can't marry Tae if she's only agreeing to it out of a sense of obligation.
 Kyubei lets her go back with her friends, knowing that's the place where she can be truly happy in.